The-Pattern-Hunter/A_Pattern_Hunter-s_Guide_to_Comparative-Anatomy/README.md

 | **12.3** Bio-Engineering | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/The-Pattern-Hunter/A_Pattern_Hunter-s_Guide_to_Comparative-Anatomy/blob/main/12.3_Bio_Engineering.ipynb) |
 | **12.4** Conservation Tech | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/The-Pattern-Hunter/A_Pattern_Hunter-s_Guide_to_Comparative-Anatomy/blob/main/12.4_Conservation_Tech.ipynb) |
 | **12.5** Future Biotech | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/The-Pattern-Hunter/A_Pattern_Hunter-s_Guide_to_Comparative-Anatomy/blob/main/12.5_Future_Biotech.ipynb) |

+---

+## 🛠 Troubleshooting Common Issues

+### 1. "Could Not Find File" Error
+If Google Colab says it cannot find a `.ipynb` file:
+* Verify the file is uploaded to the **main branch** of your GitHub repository.
+* Ensure the filename on GitHub exactly matches the name in the tables above (case-sensitive).

+### 2. "Failed to Fetch" or JavaScript Error
+This usually indicates a momentary connection loss between your browser and Google's servers.
+* **Fix:** Refresh your browser ($F5$) or open the link in an **Incognito Window** to bypass browser extensions that might be interfering.